luyadev/luya.io/docs/guide/ngrest/model.md

 }
 ```

 Now we have an extraField with the name `registeredCount`.
 When accessing this extra field the getter method `getRegisteredCount()` will execute and the number of users will be returned.
-In order to get this additional into the CRUD list grid view you have to define the extra field in `\luya\admin\ngrest\base\NgRestModel::ngRestExtraAttributeTypes()` like the other not extra attribute fields.
+In order to get this additional into the CRUD list grid view you have to define the extra field in <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestExtraAttributeTypes" /> like the other not extra attribute fields.

 ```php
 public function ngRestExtraAttributeTypes()